The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

 Car praised the Gamma’s driving position and its front seat comfort, but dismissed the instrument layout as “eccentric“, criticising a lack of oddment provision, the heating/ventilation, and the size of the boot.
 Nobody had a positive word for the Lancia’s big slab of a fascia moulding however, even marque celebrant, Martin Buckley latterly describing it as “easily the car’s greatest aesthetic crime”.
 In 1979, Lancia offered a revised interior, featuring more velour, more sober interior colours and darker carpets.
 A year later the series 2 model was announced, featuring even more subdued cabin décor.

-On balance, Car was rather taken with the Gamma, also praising its low speed ride quality and lack of wind noise in addition to its handling, ride and overall refinement.
-The UK press, by and large were impressed by the Gamma, but such praise tended to come with a proviso regarding both the engine’s low-speed characteristics and the car’s unorthodox shape.
+On balance, Car was rather taken with the Gamma, also praising its low-speed ride quality and lack of wind noise in addition to its handling, ride and overall refinement.
+The UK press were impressed by the Gamma, but such praise tended to come with a proviso regarding both the engine’s low-speed characteristics and the car’s unorthodox shape.

 While the press gave the Gamma’s fastback silhouette a modest thumbs-up, Lancia’s conservative UK customer base clearly thought otherwise, the lack of a three volume version a likely impediment in what was Lancia’s biggest export market at the time.
 In fact it has been suggested the conventionally (and attractively) styled coupé, (like the Flaminia before it), comfortably outsold the Berlina in the UK, despite being considerably more expensive.
 Did Camuffo and Pininfarina get it wrong, or did UK customers simply prefer their big Lancias in two-door form?